Akehaa/akehaa/README.md

 **Currently learning back-end**

-I am a Front-end Developer based in Brazil that loves learning new techs and has lots of curiosity.
+I am a Front-end Developer based in Brazil that loves learning new techs and it's extremely curious.